Vince Gasparro: Career in elected politics

-After a frightening experience involving the healthcare system and his daughter, Gasparro was encouraged to run for political office having witnessed what he described as the 'total chaos' of the healthcare system under Doug Ford.
+After an experience involving the healthcare system and his daughter, Gasparro was encouraged to run for political office having witnessed what he described as the 'total chaos' of the healthcare system under Doug Ford.

 Gasparro was the Ontario Liberal candidate for Eglinton—Lawrence in the 2025 Ontario general election, Gasparro outperformed the Ontario Liberal Party's provincial result by 19% but came up short to Progressive Conservative candidate Michelle Cooper by 167 votes.

 He ran again in Eglinton—Lawrence, this time federally, succeeding Marco Mendocino who had resigned to become Chief of Staff to the Prime Minister.
 Gasparro defeated star Conservative candidate and former Toronto city councillor and TTC chair Karen Stintz.
 Several media outlets described the race as one to watch.
 Following the federal election, Gasparro's name was among those mentioned in the National Post for possible cabinet suggestions given his strong financial background combined with his successful political experience.

 On June 5, 2025, Prime Minister Mark Carney appointed Gasparro as the Parliamentary Secretary to the Secretary of State (Combatting Crime).

 In September 2025, he declined to be candidate in the next Ontario Liberal Party leadership election.

 On 19 September 2025, Gasparro released a video on social media announcing that the Canadian government had decided to ban Kneecap from entering the country, citing alleged support for designated terrorist groups and to protect Canada's Jewish community.
 Kneecap said that it had not received any official notice from the Government of Canada and was also considering legal action against Gasparro.
-During subsequent reporting by the Canadian Broadcasting Corporation, no relevant government department, official, or minister confirmed that there was a ban, and that Gasparro had acted without consulting public safety minister Gary Anandasangaree.
+Initially, no relevant government department, official, or minister confirmed that there was a ban, while some theorized that Gasparro had acted without consulting public safety minister Gary Anandasangaree.
 In the first week of October, the Conservative Party and New Democratic Party, both in opposition, called for clarity on the issue and an investigation into whether Gasparro lied.

+In November, reporting by the Canadian Broadcasting Corporation confirmed that Immigration, Refugees and Citizenship Canada (IRCC) had cancelled the eTA of one member, Mo Chara, in August due to “inadmissibility for omitting to disclose complete and accurate information on his application.”
+IRCC had also informed the other two members not to travel to Canada until receiving further communication.

 Personal life

 He is Italian-Canadian and is married to Nicola Meyer.
 He has two daughters.
+At the time of the 2025 Canadian federal election, he lived in North York, Ontario.

+He attended Brebeuf College School in Willowdale, Ontario.
 He holds a Bachelor of Arts (BA) in Political Science from York University, a Master of Business Administration (MBA) from the Villanova School of Business and a Master of Science (MSc) in Political Economy from the London School of Economics.

 On September 6, 2025, Gasparro was granted an honorary knighthood by the Supreme Commander of the Knights of Rizal, a Filipino organization dedicated to propagating the values of Dr. Jose Rizal.